RogerTaylor130/crds/artifacts/examples/twoPodsCrd/README.md

 ## About

-CRD name: asun
+CRD name: january

 ### Usage

-This is to create a crd that will create two pods with specific image with it.
+This is to create a crd that will create a deployment with two pods and a busybox.

 And OFC it is an example.